 All sites are strongly encouraged to use the R and Python Exporters that the Phenotype & Data Acquisition workstream has created.
 This will ensure uniform data exports, which is critical to the data harmonization process.
 Moreover, the R and Python scripts automate many tasks that would otherwise be manual.

 Alternatively, sites may choose to use the raw SQL scripts.
 If a site chooses this option, they should closely review and follow the export specifications outlined in the documentation (OMOP, PCORnet, ACT).

 If you are working with TriNetX, TriNetX will export your site’s data on your site’s behalf; you will not need to use any of the code (exporters or phenotype).

 The Phenotype workstream can provide assistance.
 If support is needed during any part of the phenotyping, data extraction, or data submission process, communication through the Phenotype & Data Acquisition GitHub repository is the preferred method for communication.

 The Phenotype workstream hosts twice weekly Zoom office hours on Mondays and Thursdays from 12:00-1:00 pm ET.
-Details for registering for those calls are available on the N3C calendar.
+Registration details are available on the N3C calendar.

 Data Ingestion & Harmonization

-Existing OHDSI OMOP data conformance tools and processes are all available in the N3C enclave and are run on the data prior to ingestion into the full dataset.
+Existing OHDSI OMOP data conformance tools and processes are all available in the N3C Data Enclave and are run on the data prior to ingestion into the full dataset.
 The data quality checks are a hybrid across all data models.

-Common data models used by sites are consolidated and harmonized to the OMOP common data model and then ingested into the NCATS N3C Enclave as a new dataset.
+Common data models used by sites are consolidated and harmonized to the OMOP common data model and then ingested into the N3C Data Enclave as a new dataset.